Revivalist-Dev/rev-lorecard/readme.md

 ## Some notes
 - This is not deep research; it doesn't involve a web search.
 You need to give a URL that has multiple links. _Fandom:category_ pages are perfect for the app.
 For example, you can give [Oblivion Skill Books](https://elderscrolls.fandom.com/wiki/Category:Oblivion:_Skill_Books).
 So this is going to extract all books and navigate one by one, and create a lorebook for each book.
 - You can see all API request logs on the API Requests modal.
 You can also see the project analytics on the Project Analytics modal.
-- Currently, I'm only supporting openrouter because it is enough for me.
+- Currently, I'm only supporting openrouter and gemini because it is enough for me.
 However, if I see a need to add another API, I will add it.
 - You can edit all prompts.

 ### Input token usage by steps